Business Schools in Rhode Island

-Tiny Rhode Island—officially the State of Rhode Island and Providence Plantations—is mostly not an island at all, though it does possess several, and is nicknamed the Ocean State because of its extensive inland waterways.
-The origin of its name is unclear: it may be named for the island of Rhodes, but another theory holds that it’s an adaptation of a Dutch phrase meaning “red island.”
-Rhode Island is the smallest state in the union geographically, its small size underscored by the fact that it has the 7th lowest population but 2nd highest population density.
-Rhode Island’s economy was once supported primarily through fishing but is now heavily service-based, particularly in healthcare.
+Tiny Rhode Island—officially the State of Rhode Island and Providence Plantations—is mostly not an island.
+However, it does possess several and is nicknamed the Ocean State because of its extensive inland waterways.
+Its name’s origin is unclear: it may be named for Rhodes’ island, but another theory holds that it’s an adaptation of a Dutch phrase meaning “red island.”
+Rhode Island is the smallest state in the union geographically; its small size is underscored because it has the 7th lowest population but 2nd highest population density.
+Rhode Island’s economy was once supported primarily through fishing but is now heavily service-based particularly in healthcare.

 All of New England has a rich academic heritage, and Rhode Island packs a decent number of colleges into its 1,214 square miles.
-National Center for Educational Statistics (NCES) data shows 10 public and non-profit schools that grant undergraduate business degrees in the state, of which 6 are accredited.
-We always recommend choosing an accredited degree in business, as this provides assurance that the program you select has clear objectives and produces quality outcomes while adhering to national and international standards.
-Accredited schools also typically offer a richer educational experience by offering interaction with real businesses.
+National Center for Educational Statistics (NCES) data shows ten public and non-profit schools that grant undergraduate business degrees in the state, of which six are accredited.
+We always recommend choosing an accredited degree in business.
+This assures that the program you select has clear objectives and produces quality outcomes while adhering to national and international standards.
+Accredited schools also typically offer a richer educational experience by providing interaction with real businesses.

-In this article you will find all the essential data you need to help you choose the Rhode Island business school that best suits your unique needs, based on a variety of key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
+In this article, you will find all the essential data you need to help you choose the Rhode Island business school that best suits your unique needs, based on various key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The sections that follow describe undergraduate programs and job prospects for business school graduates in Rhode Island.

 Undergraduate Business Schools in Rhode Island

 Like other states in the northeast, Rhode Island’s schools are generally on the expensive side, though there are a couple of budget options.
-Four schools range in price from $32,000 (Roger Williams University) to $46,970 (Providence College), while the two economical choices are the University of Rhode Island at $12,900 and Rhode Island College at just $8,200.
-Average financial aid is on the low side at $15,500, though it is a higher percentage of the cost of tuition for the lower-priced universities.
+Four schools range in price from $32,000 (Roger Williams University) to $46,970 (Providence College), while the two economic choices are the University of Rhode Island at $12,900 and Rhode Island College at just $8,200.
+Average financial aid is on the low side at $15,500, though it is a higher percentage of tuition costs for the lower-priced universities.

-Acceptance rates in Rhode Island are good and quite uniform: the average is 70% with a range of 55% (Providence College) to 79% (Roger Williams University).
-Graduation rates for undergraduate business degrees in Rhode Island are very good for 5 of the schools, which range from 63% at the University of Rhode Island to 83% at Providence College; Rhode Island College is the outlier at 47%, but this is still a reasonable figure.
-The best combination of acceptance rate and the graduation rate is at Bryant University, with figures of 67% and 77%, respectively.
+Acceptance rates in Rhode Island are reasonable and relatively uniform: the average is 70% with a range of 55% (Providence College) to 79% (Roger Williams University).
+Graduation rates for undergraduate business degrees in Rhode Island are very good for 5 of the schools, ranging from 63% at the University of Rhode Island to 83% at Providence College; Rhode Island College is the outlier at 47%, but this is still a reasonable figure.
+The best combination of acceptance rate and the graduation rate is at Bryant University, with 67% and 77% models.

 |School||City||Tuition||Aid||Median SAT||Median ACT||Accept.
 Rate||Grad.
 Rate|